-A couple of weeks ago, I published a Pinebook Pro review article on this blog.
-Similar to the Pinebook Pro, the Raspberry Pi and more recently the Raspberry Pi 4, are also ARM based.
-I’ve applied some of the optimizations mentioned in that previous article to the Raspberry Pi 4, with good results.
+With good results, I’ve applied some of the optimizations mentioned in that previous article to the Raspberry Pi 4.
 I wanted to share these tweaks and hopefully find out if you also experience the same improvements to performance.

 After adding a Raspberry Pi to my Homelab, at times when memory was low, it became very unresponsive and would even freeze.
 To help address this, I added ZRAM and made a few changes to kernel parameters.